nachiketmparanjape2/nachiketmparanjape2.github.io/_posts/2017-10-02-Recommendation-Algorithm-with-PySpark.md

 * More likely to discover likeable new music (that’s what a good recommendation means!)
 ### Artists
 * Easier for new artists to be discovered
 * Better discovery of music in general
-* Components of the Problem

 # Data
 The data I’m using for this project is collected from a website last.fm.
 This link contains anonymized user data from the website.
 Here are some statistics about the dataset